egagli/sar_snowmelt_timing/README.md

 Finally, here is my Fall 2021 AGU Poster which summarizes my progress as of November 2021.
 Watch the narration of my poster [here](https://www.youtube.com/watch?v=S0ZCVqRnoJ8).
 Stay tuned for my next progress update!
 ![agu_poster_48x36](https://user-images.githubusercontent.com/67975937/177890573-5ba07f43-cee6-4a11-ac1c-530738424946.png)

 Thanks for stopping by!
-Feel free to email me any questions at egagli@uw.edu.
+Feel free to email me for questions/collaborations at egagli@uw.edu.

 All my best,